Skip to content

 LPF tuning

-The time shift Δt is equal to the LPF's group delay τg(f) at frequencies in interval 0<f<<fc where fc is the cut-off frequency of LPF.
-In case of PV power, Δt is well estimated by τg(0) since the main spectral component of GI is given by day-night cycles providing very low frequencies compared to the random spectral components of GI generated by the atmosphere.
+The lead time interval Δt is equal to the LPF's group delay τg(f) at frequencies from interval 0<f<<fc where fc is the cut-off frequency of LPF.
+In case of PV power, Δt can be well estimated by τg(0) as the major spectral components of GI are 0 and the very low frequency of day-night cycling, while the GI spectral components generated by the atmosphere (those to be filtered) are much higher.
 The filter's group delay can be tuned by its parameters fc and order.
 The higher order or the lower fc, the greater Δt and the smoother output power.
-Technically, Δt expresses the smoothing effect of LPF which in turn determines ramping of the output power.
+Technically, Δt expresses the smoothing effect of LPF which in turn determines the ramping of output power.
 To meet a given ramping limit, various filter orders and fc values can be combined accordingly.
-The accumulation rate slightly varies within the relevant fc and order combinations.
-Its minimum is subject to further optimization of these two variables.
+The accumulation rate slightly varies within relevant fc and order combinations.
+Its minimum is subject of further optimizing of these two variables.

 Measurement of intermittency